Gluten Free, Dairy Free No Bake Snack Balls

 In the process, I went off gluten, dairy (unless it's raw) and refined sugar.
 No GMOs either.
 And, I eat organic when I can.
 This narrows the field to almost zero when it comes to my sweet cravings.
 And among the choices that are available, more often than not, they just don't taste very good.

 This is where the snack balls come in!
-They are super easy, and as important, they are more balanced than your average sugary snack.
+They are super easy, and as important, they are nutrient dense and more balanced than your average sugary snack.

 By that I mean, they contain protein (either from the nuts or added powder), which is important because the dates, figs, raisins, or whatever dried fruit you use, are high in sugar, albeit natural.
 So even though it's not white refined sugar, on some level, sugar is sugar as far as our bodies register it.